arnoldmyint/COMP2910/README.md

 form.html		to submit the name for highscores from Set levels (user won’t be able to go here directly) form2.html		to submit the name for highscores for Randomized levels (user won’t be able to go here directly) board.php		to view the highscores.
-This includes both from.html and form2.html submitions.
+This includes both from.html and form2.html submitions. others\ref.html refrence of leaderboard.

 styles\style.css	Styling the whole game

 js\brain.js 		Brain control
-js\Control.js		event handling
-js\device.js		library for device detection js\GameFrame.js		Actual game frame initialization js\jquery.js		jQuery for testing loading bar js\Navigation.js	Navigation through pages js\Main.js		Holds all globals and start of game js\Points.js		Calculations for points, shapes, polygons specifically.
+js\Challenge.js     Weekly challenge like easter egg and achievements. js\Control.js		event handling js\device.js		library for device detection js\GameFrame.js		Actual game frame initialization js\jquery.js		jQuery for testing loading bar js\Levels.js        All preset levels and randomized levels. js\Navigation.js	Navigation through pages. js\Main.js          Holds all globals and start of game js\Panel.js         Selector tray and shaps at the bottom of the game frame. js\Points.js		Calculations for points, shapes, polygons specifically.

 images			all images for the whole game